jaaack-wang/re-implementation-of-subreg-deeplearning/README.md

 # re-implementation-of-subreg-deeplearning
-Re-implementations (code &amp; results) of the paper "[Subregular Complexity and Deep Learning]"(https://arxiv.org/abs/1705.05940), which disagree with the original observations.
+Re-implementations (code &amp; results) of the paper "[Subregular Complexity and Deep Learning](https://arxiv.org/abs/1705.05940)", which disagree with the original observations.
+The original code, result, and implementation can be seen [here](https://github.com/enesavc/subreg_deeplearning).
+Please download the experimental data from the original repository before re-running my code.

+- Please note that, to make my code run on CPU, i.e., a normal computer with reasonable training time, I did certain tricks with the training (i.e., cut epochs, increased batch size etc.), which deviated from the original implementation.
+However, the final results and the data patterns should not be meaningfully different if I adoptted the settings as they were in the paper.